 KEX Kids Fund receiving award from Dr. Eric Jones

-Thank you Global Giving donors for your generous support in December!
-Your donations in December 2015 represent the largest monthly donations from Global Giving supporters since your support began in Summer, 2011.
-Thank you, too, for helping us make this another successful year for the KEX Kids Fund and continuing our goal of providing hearing care for all eligible children requesting our help!!
+Thank you for helping us make this another successful year for the KEX Kids Fund and continuing our goal of providing hearing care for all eligible children requesting our help!!
 As we mentioned in our last report, in addition to meeting our goal the KEX Kids Fund has been selected to receive a National Outstanding Service Award from the NAB Education Foundation for Service to Children presented in Washington DC on June 16, 2015!!
 In addition to this National Award, the KEX Kids Fund received local recognition by the Oregon Lions Sight and Hearing Foundation as their Partner of the Year at their Gala Award Dinner on October 3, 2015.
 The award was presented by Dr. Eric Jones, Legacy Health Systems.
 Thank you again for your help to make this recognition possible!

-Your support helped us raise $121,314 to provide both hearing and vision care for needy children in Oregon and SW Washington for our 2015 program.
+So far in 2015, your support helped us raise $16,125 to provide both hearing and vision care for needy children in Oregon and SW Washington.
 Most of our operating expenses for 2015 are pledged and collected during our annual Thanksgiving Fundraiser.
-In November 2014, we have received $95,315 to be used for our $140,000 budget for 2015.
-We are pleased to report another successful November 2015 fundraiser.
-To date we have received $112,060 for our 2016 budgets.
+We have received $95,315 during our November 2014 fundraiser to be used for our $140,000 budget for 2015.
 We are very pleased with this support as the radio time for the fundraiser included only the four morning broadcasts and not the two afternoon commuting time broadcasts which have historically brought in $15,000 to $20,000 in pledges.
 Our funds are kept in one account and are used for both of our Hearing and Vision Care programs.

 Throughout the year we receive thank you notes and photos from our hearing care children.
 We are attaching copies of these items and photos from the October OLSHF Gala Event to this report.
 Thank you again for helping us to bring sound to needy children in Oregon and SW Washington.